openwisp/openwisp-network-topology/README.rst

-If you use `OpenWISP Controller <https://github.com/openwisp/openwisp-controller>`_ or `OpenWISP Monitoring <https://github.com/openwisp/openwisp-monitoring>`_ and you use OpenVPN or Wireguard for the management VPN, you can use the integration available in ``openwisp_network_topology.integrations.device``.
+If you use `OpenWISP Controller <https://github.com/openwisp/openwisp-controller>`_ or `OpenWISP Monitoring <https://github.com/openwisp/openwisp-monitoring>`_ and you use OpenVPN, Wireguard or ZeroTier for the management VPN, you can use the integration available in ``openwisp_network_topology.integrations.device``.

 This additional and optional module provides the following features: